jbirddog/blue/README.md

 ## TODOs

-1. Make lookup names the same for ds_ entries in blue.asm and lookup.bo.asm
+1. Make lookup names the same for entries in bootstrap.asm and lookup.bo.asm
 1. Likely need to double the dict size
 1. Make `$>` just push its addr, use `! @` to read/write
 1. Add BC_TOR, BC_FROMR